guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >docker run --rm --entrypoint whoami my-image newuser
 >```

-EXPOSE --> documents network ports that containers created from the image should expose at runtime.
+<code style="color: #689d6a">EXPOSE</span> <span style="color: #3588E9">--></span> documents network ports that containers created from the image should expose at runtime.
 It only accepts as arguments the port number.
 - By default it assumes TCP ports
 - Does not automatically expose ports
 - Useful for documentation; completely optional